Fall business booming on Hilton Head Island

-That’s what many businesses and rental companies in the Lowcountry called the COVID-19 shut down this spring.
+HILTON HEAD ISLAND, S.C.
+(WSAV) – A financial nightmare — that’s what many businesses and rental companies in the Lowcountry called the spring COVID-19 shutdown.

 But as it turns out even with the pandemic, this Halloween will be much less scary, and more profitable than usual.

-Dru Brown of Island Time Rentals is showing off his new no contact check-in room for his customers.
-Envelopes left behind, even a separate entrance so they can pick up keys without ever seeing a staff member.
+Brown showed off his new no contact check-in room for his customers.
+Envelopes are left behind and there is even a separate entrance so they can pick up keys without ever seeing a staff member.

-Brown says this Fall, more people than ever have been coming and renting on the Island.
-So many customers he has had to hire a third property manager and has doubled his reservation staff just to keep up with demand.
+Brown says this fall, more people than ever have been coming and renting on the Island.
+So many customers, in fact, he has had to hire a third property manager and has doubled his reservation staff just to keep up with demand.

 “In the past for the most part we didn’t see people traveling for 4-5 days in a row, and we see that now,” said Brown.
 “This past weekend we had 25% of our inventory book between Thursday and Friday for the weekend.”